leighmcculloch/readprayrepeat.com/README.md

 # Read the Bible Today

-Read the Bible today, using the reading plan my <a href="http://realitysf.com">church family</a> is using in 2016 for the <a href="http://bible.realitysf.com">Year of Biblical Literacy</a>.
+Read the Bible today, using the reading plan my <a href="http://realitysf.com">church family</a> used in 2016 for the <a href="http://bible.realitysf.com">Year of Biblical Literacy</a>.

 ## Usage